nadelicious/sample_node_app/README.md

 * Ability to Update / Deactivitate Account
 * Session Tracking for Logged-In /Logged out User
 * Password Encryption
-*Upload Photo
+* Upload Photo

 * User can post Items
 * User can search and locate Items
-* User can upload pics for his items
+* User can upload pics for his item
-*User can update and delete his posts
+* User can update and delete his posts

+* MongoDb is the database for this project.

 ####This node sample application is built on top of the following libraries :